kuddleman/java-homework-module-ten/ModuleTenHomework/src/sample/READ.md

 Follow naming conventions for variables, classes, and methods.

 Note that you must use lambdas for this homework.
-Code written without lambdas will receive zero points.
+Code written without lambdas will receive zero points.xxxxx